Hive Price Reaches $0.19 (HIVE)

 About Hive

-Hive uses the hashing algorithm.
+Hive (HIVE) uses the hashing algorithm.
 It launched on March 20th, 2020.
 Hive’s total supply is 500,749,243 coins.
-Hive’s official message board is peakd.com/@hiveio.
+The Reddit community for Hive is https://reddit.com/r/hivenetwork and the currency’s Github account can be viewed here.
 Hive’s official website is hive.io.
+The official message board for Hive is peakd.com/@hiveio.
 Hive’s official Twitter account is @hiveblocks and its Facebook page is accessible here.
-The Reddit community for Hive is https://reddit.com/r/hivenetwork and the currency’s Github account can be viewed here.

-It is usually not presently possible to purchase alternative cryptocurrencies such as Hive directly using US dollars.
-Investors seeking to acquire Hive should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Hive using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Hive directly using U.S. dollars.
+Investors seeking to acquire Hive should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Hive using one of the exchanges listed above.

 Receive News & Updates for Hive Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Hive and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.